-Cinnamon, Cinnamomum zeylanicum, oil with its warm, spicy, sweet, scent, has been used for centuries.
+Cinnamon, Cinnamomum zeylanicum, with its warm, spicy, sweet, scent, has been used for centuries.
 It was the most sought after spice of the 15th and 16th centuries--at one time it was more valuable than gold.
 It is great for circulation and sore muscles.

 We love cinnamon in coffee cake and apple cider, but it is also loaded with antioxidants that help fight skin damage.
 Studies have shown that cinnamon has more antioxidants blueberries and that it also helps ease many skin and hair problems.
 Thanks to the antifungal and antibacterial properties, cinnamon helps enhance the complexion.

 Cinnamon can help decrease acne by drying excess skin oil and increasing circulation to the skin surface.
 A simple paste, made by mixing three tablespoons of honey with one tablespoon of cinnamon, can be applied once a week to the acne areas for 20 minutes before washing.
-Cinnamon powder can be a gentle exfoliant which helps remove dead skin cells.
+Cinnamon powder can be a gentle exfoliant that helps remove dead skin cells.

 In hair care, cinnamon may help promote hair growth because it stimulates scalp circulation and helps cleanse the scalp.

-Please Note: The information on this website is for educational purposes only and is in no way intended to diagnose, treat, cure, or prevent any disease or health condition.
-If you have medical concerns regarding yourself or your family you should seek the advice of qualified, licensed health professionals.
-This information has not been evaluated by the Food and Drug Administration.
+The content and information on this website regarding folklore or health-related benefits of certain ingredients is for educational purposes only and is in no way intended and should not be construed as medical advice to diagnose, treat, cure, or prevent any disease or health condition.

-Our ingredients descriptions are about topical (external) use only.
-For internal use always consult your physician or health care provider.
+Our ingredients descriptions are about TOPICAL (external) use ONLY.
+For internal use always consult your physician or healthcare provider.

 Read our Full Medical Disclaimer.